Samburu

 The Photographic Hide

 The Soroi lodges at Samburu share an exclusive photographic low level hide around a waterhole.
 The hide has non-reflective glass but the windows can be opened with care, experience and supervision.
-Inside the hide are bunk beds, power outlets, a/c and with the lights at night providing good light for photography.
+Inside the hide are bunk beds, power outlets, a/c and specialist lights outside provide great light for photography.
 The hide is accessed by a secure underground tunnel from Larsens Camp and clients are only permitted to use the hide with one of the photographic guides and may not exit without a guard.
 Common visitors to the hide include elephants, plains game and at night the striped hyena comes a few times per week.
 Like all hides there are peak times for activity, this hide is best in the dry season when the river is low (September-November) but wildlife can turn up at anytime.
 All our clients have exclusive access to the hide for the duration of our stay.

 The Guide Team